To promote health, to foster respect, to advance health equity in Virginia and beyond.

-- provide the leadership in research methods and in education to enable the highest quality of clinical and population health research in the School of Medicine.
+We aspire to be the hub in the School of Medicine for the generation, analysis, interpretation, and management of clinical outcome and population health data, and to provide the leadership in research methods and in education to enable the highest quality of clinical and population health research in the School of Medicine.

-The Department of Public Health Sciences’ mission is to provide excellence and leadership in innovative research, education, and community engagement strategies to advance clinical care, patient outcomes, and population health.
+The Department of Public Health Sciences mission is to provide excellence and leadership in innovative research, education, and community engagement strategies to advance clinical care, patient outcomes, and population health.
 We foster research and educational collaborations with clinicians, researchers, other professionals, and communities to improve health equity and overall population health and well-being.

 Goal 1: Sustained collaborations with SOM and external partners to advance SOM strategic priorities for clinical outcomes and translational research and education.

 Goal 2: Excellence and Leadership in Clinical Outcomes, Population, and Translational Research

 Goal 3: Excellence and Leadership in Education about Clinical and Translational Research, Public Health Sciences, and Health Policy.

 The Department of Public Health Sciences (DPHS) was originally established in 1995 as the Department of Health Evaluation Sciences.
 It was created, under the leadership of founding Chair William A. Knaus, MD, to provide comprehensive and multidisciplinary scientific and analytical services to the University of Virginia Health System, as well as to other components of the University.
 The initial business plan described the development of an infrastructure designed to initiate and expand clinical, collaborative, and translational research and education throughout the School of Medicine.